 With the extraordinary flexibility of a query language, comes extraordinary responsibility to optimize and run the queries efficiently.
 Initial implementations of SQL used rule-based optimizers.
-This lead to the complexity of rules, user-defined optimizer hints and the query plan efficiency issues for complex queries.
-The cost-based optimizer changed everything.
-The CBO optimizer would correctly optimize the query for a variety of data, data skew and workloads.
-It’s not an exaggeration to say RDBMS would not have been so successful in handling such rich use cases at such low cost without a cost-based optimizer.
+This led to the complexity of rules, user-defined optimizer hints and the query plan efficiency issues for complex queries.
+The cost-based optimizer (CBO) changed everything, correctly optimizing the query for a variety of data, data skew and workloads.
+It’s not an exaggeration to say RDBMS would not have been so successful in handling such rich use cases at such low cost without a CBO.
 The same is true for NoSQL systems with optimizers.

 The database optimizer makes decisions.
 Bad decisions have huge negative performance implications.
 For real-world workloads, decisions based on statistics are much better than rule-based decisions.
 Statistics show that!

 The optimizer, broadly speaking, does the following: